flutter/samples/platform_design/README.md

 # Platform Design

-Instead of transliterating widget one by one between Cupertino and Material, Android and iOS apps often follow different Information Architecture patterns that requires some design decisions.
+Instead of transliterating widgets one by one between Cupertino and Material, Android and iOS apps often follow different information architecture patterns that require some design decisions.

 This sample project shows a Flutter app that maximizes application code reuse while adhering to different design patterns on Android and iOS.
-Namely, on Android, it uses Material's [lateral navigation](https://material.io/design/navigation/understanding-navigation.html#types-of-navigation) based on a drawer and on iOS, it uses Apple Human Interface Guideline's [flat navigation](https://developer.apple.com/design/human-interface-guidelines/ios/app-architecture/navigation/) via a bottom tab bar.
+On Android, it uses Material's [lateral navigation](https://material.io/design/navigation/understanding-navigation.html#types-of-navigation) based on a drawer and on iOS, it adheres to Apple Human Interface Guideline's [flat navigation](https://developer.apple.com/design/human-interface-guidelines/ios/app-architecture/navigation/) by using a bottom tab bar.

-Visually, the app opts for a generally platform-agnostic content surrounded by a platform-specific 'chrome'.
+Visually, the app presents platform-agnostic content surrounded by platform-specific 'chrome'.

 # Preview